Sarasota, Florida: Performing and visual arts

-Sarasota is home to a vibrant performing arts scene, with numerous venues dedicated to music, dance, theatre, circus arts, and more.
-Among its many institutions are the Sarasota Ballet, Sarasota Opera, Asolo Repertory Theatre, Van Wezel Performing Arts Hall, and Florida Studio Theatre.
-These venues, along with others like the Players Centre for Performing Arts and Sarasota Contemporary Dance, contribute to a culturally rich and diverse arts community.
+Sarasota is home to a performing arts scene, with numerous venues dedicated to music, dance, theatre, circus arts, and more.
+Among its institutions are the Sarasota Ballet, Sarasota Opera, Asolo Repertory Theatre, Van Wezel Performing Arts Hall, and Florida Studio Theatre.
+These venues, along with others like the Players Centre for Performing Arts and Sarasota Contemporary Dance.arts community.

 Several of Sarasota's theaters have historical significance.
 The Sarasota Opera House began as the Edward Theatre in 1925, hosting stars like Elvis Presley and Will Rogers before becoming a permanent home for the Sarasota Opera.
 The Historic Asolo Theater, imported from Asolo, Italy, and reconstructed by the Ringling Museum in the 1950s, originally served Queen Catherine Cornaro of Cyprus.
 In the 1980s, another Asolo Theater, part of the Florida State University Center for the Performing Arts, was constructed around the historic Dunfermline Opera House from Scotland, housing the FSU/Asolo Conservatory for Actor Training and hosting film festivals and theatrical performances.

 Florida Studio Theatre (FST) has preserved and repurposed several historic buildings.
 Its Keating Theatre, once the Sarasota Woman's Club founded in 1903, served as the town's first library and community hub before being saved from demolition in 1976.
 The building was added to the National Register of Historic Places in 1985 and later expanded.
 FST also acquired the Gompertz Theatre, originally a 1920s movie house that underwent various transformations before becoming part of FST in 2003.

 Sarasota and the Cultural Coast are home to fine art, film-making, circus history and performance, and decorative arts.
 The Sarasota Art Museum and the John and Mable Ringling Museum of Art are both in Sarasota.